Tendai: Bodhisattva precepts

 According to Hazama Jikō:The first category includes the prohibitions against the ten major and forty-eight minor transgressions as explained in the Bonmokyo 梵辋経 (T24, 997–1010).
 It also includes general restrictions against any kind of evil activity, whether physical, verbal, or mental.
 Any and all kinds of moral cultivation are included.
 The second category entails every kind of good activity, including but not limited to acts associated with the Buddhist categories of keeping precepts, the practice of concentration (samadhi), and the cultivation of wisdom.
 Also included are such worldly pursuits as dedication to scholarly excellence, or any effort aimed at self improvement.
 The third category refers not only to the effort to help and save all sentient beings through the perfection of the six Mahayana virtues (paramita, charity, morality, patience, diligence, meditation, and wisdom), but also includes such mundane activity as raising one's children with loving care, living for the sake of others, and dedicating oneself to the good of society.The Tendai school made extensive use of the Lotus Sutra in its interpretation of the bodhisattva precepts, even though the sutra does not itself contains a specific list of precepts.
-Also, various passages from the sutra were used to defend the Tendai position not to follow the pratimoksha, since they state, for example, "we will not follow śrāvaka ways."
+Also, various passages from the sutra were used to defend the Tendai position not to follow the Pratimoksha, since they state, for example, "we will not follow śrāvaka ways."
 Saichō’s rejection of the Hīnayāna vinaya precepts stemmed from his understanding of the Lotus Sutra as the ultimate expression of the Buddha's teachings.
-In his biography, Eizan Daishi den, Saichō expressed his commitment to abandoning the 250 Hīnayāna precepts and focused on the bodhisattva path.
-His interpretation of the Lotus Sutra, particularly in the "Comfortable Practices" chapter, provided a basis for rejecting śrāvaka practices and precepts.
+In his biography, Eizan Daishi den, Saichō expressed his commitment to abandoning the 250 Hīnayāna precepts and focusing on the bodhisattva path.
+His interpretation of the Lotus Sutra, particularly its the "Comfortable Practices" chapter, provided a basis for rejecting śrāvaka practices and precepts.
 Saichō’s reforms eventually led to the development of the "Perfect-Sudden Precepts", which emphasized the inherent Buddha-nature in all beings and allowed for a more flexible approach to monastic discipline.

-The bodhisattva precepts were thus seen in Tendai as being based on the Lotus Sutra's teaching that all beings have the potential for Buddhahood and that they have a fundamental goodness, or Buddha-nature.
 This was the fundamental ethical teaching for Tendai thought.
 Saichō also believed that the world had entered the age of Dharma decline (mappō) and that because of this, the Hinayana precepts were no longer able to be practiced and no longer needed.
 He also believed that the Japanese people were naturally inclined to the Mahayana Buddhism.
 Because of this, Saichō argued that only Mahayana precepts were needed.